danielronalds/workflows/README.md

 ### Deleting a project

 To delete a project, run `workflows --delete`.
-You'll be greeted with a `fzf` ui, but only with local projects.
+You'll be greeted with a `fzf` UI, but only with local projects.
 Selecting one will cause checks to be run on whether the repo has a clean working tree and is pushed to main. **NOTE** this only works for remote branches.
 With confirmation the project will be deleted.

-Deleting using `workflows --delete` deletes the tmuxinator config as well as the project in `~/Projects/`.
+Deleting using `workflows --delete` deletes the tmuxinator config as well as the project in the projects directory.

 ## Configuration